Kiss Your Ass Goodbye

 Robert Southwell wrote at the height of the witch hunts.
 Without the old wise women to keep us grounded, entire empires were destined to rise and fall.
 And not much has changed.
 We look up to skyscrapers while the true power lies beneath our feet.
 Large and in charge, fungi are not only most likely to have been the first life on land, one could say they invented trees to give themselves some shade.
 They decided long ago, better to grow in anyone’s shadow. 😉

-When I tell people that the forest is all connected in this way, I ask them, “what do you think happens when one tree gets sick?”
+When I tell people that the forest is all connected in this way (as are more open areas), I ask them, “what do you think happens when one tree gets sick?”
 The first thing people invariably say is, “the trees around it get sick too.”
 Only 5% of the time does someone say, “the other trees help it.”
 But that is the truth.
 That is how the forest survives.

 No less than 20 to 80% of the sugar a tree generates goes into the mycelial network.
 This sugar is distributed to the trees that need it.
 How’s that for a tax rate?
 Remember that this system goes both ways: each tree supports the system and the system supports them.
 In fact, the tree could not exist without it.